AnanthaR20/Markov-Melody-Authentication/README.md

 ?
 What is the best UI for inputting this type of password?
 Swiping left and right?
 Swiping up and down?
 2 buttons?

 # Verification
 The method of verification in this authentication scheme will use an N-gram language model and the CORRECT parsons code for the chosen melody to compute the probability of a valid user given some input.
 In this way, a user could specify how 'picky' they want their authentication scheme to be.
-Choosing anything from a monogram to matching the exact sequence.
+Choosing anything from a unigram to matching the exact sequence.

 The CORRECT parsons code for their chosen melody would just be the code they input during password set-up.